karthiks18/myproject/README.md

 Since we are using Kubernetes as the platform on which we host this application, we need at least a service and a deployment.

 The deployment
 The application itself, once dockerized, can be deployed to Kubernetes through a Deployment resource.
 The deployment.yml file available in repositoty.
-The most interesting thing about this deployment definition is the image part.
-Instead of hardcoding the image name and tag, we are using a variable.
-Later on, we shall see how we can use this definition as a template for Ansible and substitute the image name (and any other parameters of the deployment) through the command line arguments.

 The Playbook

 In this lab, we are using Ansible as our deployment tool.
-There are many other ways to deploy Kubernetes resources including Helm Charts, but I thought Ansible is a much easier option.
+There are many other ways to deploy Kubernetes resources including Helm Charts, but we uses Ansible here.
 Ansible uses playbooks to organize its instructions.
 Our playbook.yml file placed in repository.

 Ansible already includes the k8s module for handling communication with the Kubernetes API server.
 So, we don’t need kubectl installed but we do need a valid kubeconfig file for connecting to the cluster.